 If you don't like the idea of a digital wallet and/or all of these steps, there are no ETFs that track Cardano yet.
-However, GBTC is an ETF that tracks Bitcoin, and you can get $5 for free when you invest at Stockpile and buy Bitcoin.
+However, GBTC is an ETF that tracks Bitcoin.

 You never know, Cardano could skyrocket as high as Bitcoin is today, and you might be thanking yourself in several years.
 Even better, it could potentially be adopted as a more legitimate currency.
 But don't get your hopes up - there is still extreme risk here.

 Robert Farrington is America’s Millennial Money Expert® and America’s Student Loan Debt Expert™, and the founder of The College Investor, a personal finance site dedicated to helping millennials escape student loan debt to start investing and building wealth for the future.
 You can learn more about him on the About Page or on his personal site RobertFarrington.com.